Formiga (footballer, born 1978)

-Formiga was a member of the Brazil national team for 26 years and is the most capped football player in the history of the Brazil national teams (men's or women's), gaining her 234th and final cap in a 6–1 win over India at the 2021 International Women's Football Tournament of Manaus.
-She is the only football player in history (men's or women's) to play in seven World Cups and seven Olympic Games.
+Formiga was a member of the Brazil national team for 26 years (the longest in football history) and is the most capped football player (male or female) in the history of the Brazil national teams, gaining her 234th and final cap in a 6–1 win over India at the 2021 International Women's Football Tournament of Manaus.
+She is the only football player in history (male or female) to play in seven World Cups and seven Olympic Games.

 Club career

 Early career

 Born in Salvador, Formiga was born during a period when it had become illegal for women to play football in Brazil.
+The family moved to nearby Camaçari when she was nine years old.
 Formiga began playing football at the age of 12, although she was sometimes beaten up by her brothers who did not want her to join in.
 She was supported by her mother, Dona Celeste, who took her to play futsal for the nearby Euroexport club.

 Formiga performed well at Euroexport and had a good relationship with the coach Dilma Mendes.
 She came to the notice of national team selectors while at Euroexport, but when national team players were encouraged to move to São Paulo-based clubs in preparation for the 1996 Olympics, coach Mendes helped her to sign for Saad.
 In 1997 Formiga joined newly-formed São Paulo FC where she won state and national titles.
 São Paulo FC closed their women's section in 2000 and Formiga did not play in the controversial 2001 Campeonato Paulista de Futebol Feminino.

 She was among six Brazilian players reported to have engaged a FIFA-licensed agent with a view to joining the nascent Women's United Soccer Association in the United States.
-However she was not included in the 2000 WUSA Foreign Player Allocation and instead played the 2001 season with Santa Isabel of Ubá, Minas Gerais.
+However she was not included in the 2000 WUSA foreign player allocation and instead played the 2001 season with Santa Isabel of Ubá, Minas Gerais.
 She joined a competitive team assembled under Formiga's former Saad and national team coach Dema, which won the 2001 Campeonato Brasileiro as hosts.

 In 2002 Formiga spent a brief period with Santos, joining alongside Valeria and playing under future national team coach Kleiton Lima.
 She was restricted to local friendly appearances as the São Paulo state and national competitions had collapsed.
 Also in 2002, Formiga was part of Santa Cruz's Minas Gerais state championship-winning team.